rcon420/SharpTimer/README.md

 > [!CAUTION]
-> This is last version of sharptimer by deafps, no support  (SharpTimer is a "simple" Surf/KZ/Bhop/MG/Deathrun/etc CS2 Timer plugin using CounterStrikeSharp<br>
+> This is the last version of sharptimer by deafps, no support  // SharpTimer is a "simple" Surf/KZ/Bhop/MG/Deathrun/etc CS2 Timer plugin using CounterStrikeSharp<br>

 ## Please use this  supported version instead